kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

       ```

 {{% notice note %}}
 Adding the proto descriptor binary to the upstream is the recommended gRPC transcoding practice.
-However, Gloo Edge 1.13 and earlier supported adding the proto descriptors to the gateway resource instead of the upstream.
-If you prefer adding the proto descriptors to the gateway, refer to the [Gloo Edge 1.13 docs](https://docs.solo.io/gloo-edge/v1.13.x/guides/traffic_management/destination_types/grpc_to_rest_advanced/) for instructions on how to do that.
+However, you can choose to add the proto descriptors to the gateway resource instead of the upstream.
+For instructions on how to do that, refer to the [Gloo Edge 1.13 docs](https://docs.solo.io/gloo-edge/v1.13.x/guides/traffic_management/destination_types/grpc_to_rest_advanced/).
 {{% /notice %}}